Caroline S. Chang

 Santa Clara University

-As the assistant vice president for operations and campaigns at Santa Clara University, Caroline Chang oversees advancement services—gift processing, records, reporting, research and prospect management, stewardship, budgeting, human resources, facilities for University Relations, and campaign planning and reporting.
+As the assistant vice president for operations and campaigns at Santa Clara University, Caroline Chang oversees advancement services-gift processing, records, reporting and technical services, research and prospect management, stewardship, budgeting, human resources, facilities for University Relations, and campaign planning and reporting.